GSS-Cogs/idpd-pipeline-sketch/README.md

 pipenv run jupyter lab
 ```

+Alternatively, you could just [read the notebook](https://github.com/GSS-Cogs/idpd-pipeline-sketch/blob/main/pipeline.ipynb).

-The functions and methods are either empty or returning the minimal hard coded return.
+The functions and methods here are all either empty or returning the minimal hard coded return.
 The intention here is to just work out the skeleton of what pytonh-only pipeline code in such a way that it makes sense regardless of the runner that's used to power the pipeline.

 You should be able to follow the logic by reading though pipeline.ipynb.